-Review copies provided by publishers to promote textbook adoption are the property of the college.
+Review copies provided by publishers to promote textbook adoption are the property of the college and therefore may not be sold.
 Even when sent to individuals, such materials are provided for institutional adoption, not for personal libraries.
 Review copies which are adopted will be inventoried and checked out as instructional materials to instructors.
 Those which are not adopted may be forwarded to the Learning Success Center or to the Library Media Center or released to faculty as additional resources.